LOADING ...

 You what I'm saying, wealthy, appetizing.

-The poor gonna be so and hungry
+The poor gonna be so poor and

 so let me ask you this then,